 When To Visit Banff In June?

-I think we chose the best time to visit Banff, which was the last week of June.
-The last week of the month gave us the best of both worlds: incredible weather, and it wasn’t too crowded!
+I think I chose the best time to visit Banff, which was the last week of June.
+It seemed liked the last week of the month had the best of both worlds: incredible weather and it wasn’t too crowded!

-Although there will be fewer crowds the earlier you visit in June, you might also run into issues with closures and bad weather… So it’s all a trade off.
+There also wasn’t an issue with too many (or too few) people.
+It definitely was busier than I expected for off season travel.
+You might have less crowds earlier in June, but you might also run into issues with closures and bad weather… So it’s all a trade off.

 The End Of June Is The Best Time To Visit Banff…